Humoud/InfoSecKW-workshop01/README.md

 # InfoSecKW-workshop01
-collection on tools used and some notes
+collection of tools used and some notes

 ### SysInternals PSExec